The Ultimate Guide To Custom Wood Range Hoods

 Before you get started, we recommend that you first watch our installation video.
 This will eliminate most, if not all, questions you may have going into it.

-We've also made install videos for most of our range hood styles: Tuscan, Bell Curve, Craftsman, Arcadian, Ballast, and Farmhouse (video coming soon).
+We've also made install videos for most of our range hood styles: Tuscan, Bell Curve, Craftsman, Arcadian, Ballast, Farmhouse, Monroe, Bella, and Modern.
 The installation process is not something to be intimidated by, as we have made an exhaustive effort to make sure your install is a success.
 And if you run into problems with your install, don’t worry we are still here to help you!
 You can shoot us an email or call us during our business hours and we are happy to help you out.

 Step 8: Finishing Out Your Wood Range Hood